Antioch University: Antioch University Santa Barbara

 Antioch University Santa Barbara, also known as AUSB, had 276 students as of 2020, with most being post-baccalaureate and at least 40 percent of undergraduates being enrolled part-time.
+It was founded in 1977.
 About 99% are under 25, and about 97% are in-state residents.

 Antioch University Seattle

 Founded in 1975, moved to 6th Avenue in Seattle, and later moved to 2400 3rd Avenue in Downtown Seattle, Antioch University Seattle had 735 students as of 2020, with most students being post-baccalaureate and at least 40 percent of undergraduates being enrolled part-time.